farangisosivand/use-all-the-selectors/README.md

 - Final screenshots in the “screenshots” folder.

----

 ## Hand in

-Drop this folder into your Markbot application.
+Drop this folder into your Mark bot application.
 Make sure to fix all the errors.
-And submit for grades using Markbot.
+And submit for grades using Mar kbot.